-After your morning break, the rest of the day you are in for a work out.
+Once you have had your morning break, then the rest of the day you are in for a work out.
 From 10:00am till about 6:00pm, you are ascending and descending.
 Yes, it sounds super defeating, but the views are beautiful.

 Your first descent is steeeeeep, and we mean a steep, descent to the lake below.
 Along the way to the lake, you’ll stop for lunch.

 After lunch, you’ll continue to make your way to the lake.
 Once at the lake, you’ll take a short 15 minute walk where you’ll find yourself at some hot springs.

 The hot springs are a welcomed little break to soak your sore bones in and relax in the hot waters.